work-ed-cyber/network-troubleshooting/README.md

 <h2>Introduction</h2>
 Today, we'll delve deep into the world of network troubleshooting.
-As our reliance on networks grows, so does ensuring they run smoothly.
+As our reliance on networks grows, so does the need to ensure they run smoothly.
 Whether you're a budding IT professional or just curious about how networks function, today's lecture will equip you with the knowledge and skills to approach network issues methodically.

 <h2>Understanding Network Fundamentals and Architecture</h2>